tadscottsmith/docker-trunk-recorder-dashboard/README.md

    - Free up at least 1GB space
    - Run `docker system prune` to clean old images

-Attach the generated ZIP file when reporting issues on GitHub for faster troubleshooting.
+Attach the generated tar.gz archive when reporting issues on GitHub for faster troubleshooting.

 ### Option 2: Manual Installation
 1. Install Docker on your system: